Kartmaan/filecrypt/README.md

 > **Caution**: With identical passwords, two encrypted files cannot be decrypted if they have different salt values.
 That's why it's crutial to keep both the password AND the salt in a safe place.
 If the file is encrypted again without specifying a salt value, a new one will be randomly generated, making the old one obsolete.

-Let's say we have an image named `image.jpg` in the current folder and we want to encrypt it with the password: `notastrongpsw` (*a password whose only virtue is that it's honest*):
+Let's say we have an image named `image.jpg` in the current folder and we want to encrypt it with the password: `notastrongpsw` (*a password whose only virtue is honesty*):

 `python filecrypt.py encrypt image.jpg -p notastrongpsw -ow`